HosamBadawi/Youtube-Shorts-Studio/README.md

 <h1 align="center">YouTube Shorts Studio</h1>

 <p align="center">
-  <b>One long YouTube video in — several ready-to-upload Arabic Shorts out.</b><br>
+  <b>One long YouTube video in several ready-to-upload Arabic Shorts out.</b><br>
-  Semantically cut, montage-paced, captioned, thumbnailed, and uploaded —<br>
+  Semantically cut, montage-paced, captioned, thumbnailed, and uploaded <br>
   all self-hosted on your own PC, all free, all driven from your phone.
 </p>